-Telemetry data is needed to power observability products.
-Traditionally, telemetry data has been provided by either open-source projects or commercial vendors.
-With a lack of standardization, the net result is the lack of data portability and the burden on the user to maintain the instrumentation.
+With a lack of standardization, the net result is the lack of data portability and the burden on the user to maintain instrumentation libraries.

-The OpenTelemetry project solves these problems by providing a single, vendor-agnostic solution.
-The project has broad industry support and adoption from cloud providers, vendors and end users.
+OTel has broad industry support and adoption from cloud providers, vendors and end users.
+It provides you with: